 - Disaster risk creation: The new vulnerability.
 Thea Dickinson and Ian Burton

-- Vulnerable Anthropocenes?
-Towards an integrated approach.
+- Vulnerable Anthropocenes?: Towards an integrated approach.
 Kasia Mika and Ilan Kelman.

-- ‘The hottest summer ever!’
-Exploring vulnerability to climate change among grain producers in Eastern Norway.
+- ‘The hottest summer ever!’: Exploring vulnerability to climate change among grain producers in Eastern Norway.
 Bjørnar Sæther and Karen O'Brien

 Part I Why Vulnerability Still Matters

-Part II Vulnerability, Conflict & State-society Relations
+Part II Vulnerability, Conflict, and State-society Relations